-Eagleson secures medal with Birmingham victory
+NI surpass 2018 mark with Walsh and Eagleson medals

 |Coverage: Watch live on BBC TV with extra streams on BBC iPlayer, Red Button, BBC Sport website and BBC Sport mobile app; Listen on BBC Radio 5 Live and Sports Extra; live text and clips online.

-Four more NI boxers are in quarter-final action on Thursday as they seek to guarantee themselves a podium finish.
+It was a similar story for Bangor's Eagleson, who kept his composure amid immediate and intense pressure from Sigauque, allowing his opponent to step forward and walk into his well-timed shots.

-NI flagbearer Michaela Walsh, who won silver at the past two Games, takes on Keamogete Kenosi of Botswana at bantamweight.
+The S Paul's teenager's success sets up an intriguing contest with Scotland's Matthew McHale on Saturday afternoon, while Walsh faces Phiwokuhle Mnguni of South Africa for a place in her third straight final.

-Her brother Aidan is also in action with the Olympic bronze medallist going up against English middleweight Mo Akbar.
+Walsh's brother Aidan is also in action in Thursday afternoon's session with the Olympic bronze medallist going up against English middleweight Harris Akbar.

-It's followed by flyweight Clepson dos Santos fighting Jake Dodd of Wales and world welterweight champion Amy Broadhurst facing Zambia's Felistus Nkandu.
+It's followed by flyweight Clepson dos Santos fighting Jake Dodd of Wales and world welterweight champion Amy Broadhurst facing Zambia's Felistus Nkandu in Thursday's evening session.

-NI boxers Carly McNaul, Jude Gallagher and Eireann Nugent ensured at least a bronze medal with quarter-final wins on Wednesday.
+On Wednesday, Carly McNaul, Jude Gallagher and Eireann Nugent had already ensured boxing medals for Northern Ireland by winning their quarter-finals.

-Elsewhere, Gary Kelly won his latest singles bowls game on Thursday morning and is now guaranteed to be in the quarter-finals by finishing in the top two in his group.
+Elsewhere, Gary Kelly won his latest singles bowls match on Thursday morning and is now guaranteed to be in the quarter-finals by finishing in the top two in his group.